 During those stressful times men hit their limit and leave.
 They just leave.
-It may be 2:00 in the afternoon and they are gone.
-When they return to work the next day, they go back to working closer to normal hours.
+It may only be 2:00 in the afternoon and they are gone.

-The women however keep working the longer hours.
-I cannot even begin to tell you how many times I have seen this play out.
-When you are the only woman in the office, it feels like a heavy burden – like you are carrying the weight of office.
-So we need to do a reality check – are you trying to do more than what is expected?
+When you are the only woman in the office, it can feel like you are carrying the weight of office.
+That is when we need to do a reality check – Are you trying to do more than what is expected?
 What happens if you back off like the guys did?
-Can you keep working hard and use this as an opportunity to take the lead on the project?

 Take A Good Look Around the Office

 Do you have a Terry who comes in super early?
 What time does he leave?
 Most of the guys I’ve worked with that come in super early also leave early – they still work a set number of hours per day and leave like clockwork.
 I have often questioned what men who arrive so early do at that time of the day.
 Are they really working?
 How do we know?
 To the guys it doesn’t matter what they do.
-I think in the male mind, arriving early means you are taking charge of the day.
+They interpret it as him taking charge of his day.
 It creates an image and that is what is important.

 How much time do they spending chatting to each other?
 Women may have the reputation for talking a lot but the reality is men talk more than women.
 Women can talk and work simultaneously.
 Men do one or the other.
 Take time during the day to stroll around the office and see how many conversations you see – the guys sitting back in their chairs telling war stories.
-Listen to the conversation – it may sound like work, but evaluate how constructive and productive you think it is.
+Listen to the conversation – it may sound like work, but is it really constructive and productive?
+I doubt it.

 Our Reality Check

-Then when you completed the project, don’t forget to recognize and celebrate your accomplishment – your way!
+Then after you reached your goal and completed the project, don’t forget to recognize and celebrate your accomplishment – your way!

 If you want to subscribe or unscribe to my articles, contact me.